 - Preheat oven to 350°F.

-- Mix your cream cheese and cheddar cheese together in a mixing bowl.
+- Mix the softened cream cheese and cheddar cheese together in a mixing bowl.

-- Stuff each pepper half with the cream cheese mixture.
+- Stuff each pepper half with the cream cheese filling.

 - Wrap each pepper with the cut pieces of bacon.

-- Place on a cookie sheet that has been sprayed with cooking spray.
+- Place on a rimmed cookie sheet that has been sprayed with cooking spray.
+You can also cover the baking sheet with parchment paper or aluminum foil.
+The bacon will produce a lot of grease.

 Nutrition Information:

-Yield: 44 Serving Size: 1Amount Per Serving: Calories: 23Unsaturated Fat: 0g
+Yield: 22 Serving Size: 1Amount Per Serving: Calories: 52Unsaturated Fat: 0g

 Diana